saymrwulf/onnxruntime/notes.md

-2018-03-19T07:14:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2018-03-19T17:30:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2018-03-19T06:26:00 - Refactor for clarity, might break a few tests though (onnxruntime)
+2018-03-19T07:14:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2018-03-19T17:30:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2018-03-19T06:26:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2018-04-04T08:16:00 - Implementing approach from a new paper read last night (onnxruntime)